michellesh/michellesh/_posts/2023-03-09-button-wiring.md

   button-wiring-soldered: /assets/images/posts/button-wiring-soldered.jpg
 ---

 How I wire a button with either 2 or 4 pins with ESP32 boards.
+(This works with an ESP8266 too.)

 ### Parts